sampathvenur/shopping-cart-react-main/README.md

-This is a assignment repo for my skill lab.
+This is an assignment repo for my skill lab.
 The assignment topic is to create a shopping cart web application.
 The following are the instructions provided by the Instructor:
 Activity - 3 :
 Build a Shopping Cart Application UI using HTML, CSS, Javascript, React.Js.